sarassarunas/portfolio/README.md

 For over 10 years, I've been helping businesses and individuals establish their online presence by building, customizing, and managing websites with WordPress.
 This experience has given me a deep understanding of the entire project lifecycle—from client consultation and design to deployment and maintenance.
 Building on this solid foundation, I have recently pivoted my focus to modern, full-stack JavaScript development.
 After completing comprehensive training, I am now deepening my expertise in **React** and am passionate about building more dynamic, scalable, and interactive applications from the ground up.

 ## My Live Projects
 Here are a few websites I have built and deployed.
-My role in these projects involved everything from  initial setup and design to customization and launch.
+My role in these projects involved everything from  initial setup to customization and launch.
 ### 1. Director's portfolio website
 ![Screenshot of Director's portfolio website](/images/project1.png)
 * **Live Site:** www.justasramanauskas.com